ReallyNeedCash - Beginner's Guide to Cash App & NetSpend

 Netspend claims that they only receive a name and an address from these third parties, and it’s the duty of the affiliate to filter out minors.
 However, errors do occur, which can lead to a card being sent to a minor by mistake.

 The good news is that a minor can’t activate a Netspend card by themselves.
-They need to be over 18 before they can register, or the card needs to be registered to a responsible party instead.
+They need to be over 18 before they can register, or the card needs to be registered with a responsible party instead.

 Final Thoughts